odoo-mobile-intern/android-odoo-contacts-2016/README.md

-# android-odoo-contacts-2016
-Odoo Contacts application.
-Offline, sync to device contacts, import contact from device to odoo. and more...
+# Odoo Contacts application with Android.

+ - Offline access,
+ - Sync contacts from odoo to device contacts
+ - Import contact to Odoo from device
+ - Quick create contact even offline
+ - Calling, messaging and mailing to contacts